Skip to Content

 There are tips for taking beautiful bump photos in this article.

-Fill up the car with petrol
+Fill up the car with fuel

 A last-minute dash to the petrol station for fuel before you can get to the hospital probably wouldn’t be so much fun!